mlaveaux/mCRL2-rust/README.md

 # Benchmarks

 For micro benchmarks we use [Criterion.rs](https://crates.io/crates/criterion) and these benchmarks can be executed using `cargo bench`.
+Additionally, we can also install `cargo-criterion` and run `cargo criterion` instead to keep track of more information, such as changes over time.

 # Address Sanitizer